eNeRGy164/blog/src/posts/2020-05-22-link-an-azure-web-app-to-a-container-registry-using-arm-templates.md

 For this to work we need a [`resourceId`](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-functions-resource#resourceid) pointing to the container registry.

-Besides the required `resourceType` and `resourceName` of the container registry, you will need to supply the `resourceGroupName` and, if the registry is in another subscription, the `subsriptionId`.
+Besides the required `resourceType` and `resourceName` of the container registry, you will need to supply the `resourceGroupName` and, if the registry is in another subscription, the `subscriptionId`.

 First, we add variables (or parameters) to build the `resourceId`.